-Ancillary Costs.
 Many new drug therapies are highly potent and come with significant side effects.
-A recent example is Kymriah, a new blood cancer drug using "CAR-T cell therapy" through which patients' own genes are extracted, modified and reinjected to kill leukemia cells.
-The potential side effects require extensive ancillary services to monitor patients and prevent infections and other adverse events for a prolonged period of time.
+A recent example is Kymriah, a new blood cancer drug using "CAR-T cell therapy" through which

 According to the FDA, "Treatment with Kymriah has the potential to cause severe side effects.
 It carries a boxed warning for cytokine release syndrome (CRS), which is a systemic response to the activation and proliferation of CAR T-cells causing high fever and flu-like symptoms, and for neurological events.
 Both CRS and neurological events can be life-threatening.
 Other severe side effects of Kymriah include serious infections, low blood pressure (hypotension), acute kidney injury, fever, and decreased oxygen (hypoxia).
 Most symptoms appear within one to 22 days following infusion of Kymriah.
-Since the CD19 antigen is also present on normal B-cells, and Kymriah will also destroy those normal B cells that produce antibodies, there may be an increased risk of infections for a prolonged period of time"20 (emphasis added).
+Since the CD19 antigen is also present on normal B-cells, and Kymriah will also destroy those normal B cells that produce antibodies, there may be an increased risk of infections for a prolonged period of time"21 (emphasis added).